Mark Butcher: Cricket career

 After that series, Butcher continued to prosper until a run of injuries saw him lose his place.
 Consistent performances had made him an essential component of the England batting line-up, to be relied upon in a crisis.
 Nowhere was this more apparent than in the series in the West Indies in 2003–04, when he always batted well irrespective of the sometimes poor showing by various partners at the other end, and he passed fifty in four out of seven innings.
-He was the top runscorer for England in England's emphatic series win in Caribbean by smacking 296 runs in foyr matches.
+He was the top runscorer for England in England's emphatic series win in Caribbean by smacking 296 runs in four matches.
 A series of serious injuries kept Butcher out of the game for most of 2005, and his last Test was the first Test in South Africa in December 2004.
 The series of injury setbacks also subsequently put a dramatic end to his run of 42 successive test match appearances for England.
 During his illustrious yet volatile test career, he was regarded as one of the worst overnight resumers in test cricket as he often gets out quickly without adding much runs to his overnight score as he averages just 26.93 in 31 innings when it comes to starting the proceedings from overnight scores.

 Thereafter, he struggled to recover properly from numerous injury set-backs, and although he retained the official captaincy of Surrey his appearances for the team became sporadic.
 In August 2009, Butcher announced his retirement from all first-class cricket after a troubling knee injury.

 Since his retirement as a player, he has commentated on cricket for Sky Sports and has appeared as an expert summariser on Test Match Special, for Star Sports and ESPN Cricinfo.
 He appeared in Sky Sports documentary titled You Guys Are History where he explores and examines why there is a massive decline in black cricketers in England since the turn of the century.

 He was awarded Honorary Life Membership of Marylebone Cricket Club (MCC) in January 2010.

 Test centuries

 Music career

-Butcher is also a guitar-player and singer – he sang a ballad at Surrey and England teammate Ben Hollioake's funeral.
+Butcher is also a guitar player and singer – he sang a ballad at Surrey and England teammate Ben Hollioake's funeral.
 Previously, in 2001, he appeared on the 'Jamie Theakston Cricket Show' on BBC Radio 5 Live, where he played a live acoustic version of "(Get A) Grip (On Yourself)" by The Stranglers with the former Stranglers' frontman Hugh Cornwell.
 In early 2008, Butcher started recording his debut album, Songs from the Sun House.
 Released in 2010, it includes "You're Never Gone", the song he wrote in tribute to Hollioake.

 Mark Butcher partnered Sarah Brightman on the second series of Just the Two of Us aired on BBC One in January 2007; they came third overall.